-Navotas Rep. Toby Tiangco, campaign manager for Alyansa para sa Bagong Pilipinas, attributes the administration-backed alliance's poor performance in Mindanao to the impeachment proceedings against Vice President Sara Duterte.
+Navotas Rep. Toby Tiangco, campaign manager of Alyansa para sa Bagong Pilipinas, attributes the alliance's poor performance in Mindanao during the recent elections to the impeachment complaint filed against Vice President Sara Duterte.

-He believes the election losses are a self-inflicted wound by those who initiated the impeachment complaint.
+Tiangco emphasized that the electoral setback was a self-inflicted wound by those who initiated the impeachment complaint.

 Topics in this story